 - select one or more options, use checkboxes

 - write an answer, use a text input (including for numbers).

 If you need to use other form inputs, try rewriting the questions to fit these inputs.

 Form components and templates are part of the Australian Government Design System.

-There is no way for a user to distinguish between radios and check boxes in in print forms.
+There is no way for a user to distinguish between radio buttons and check boxes in print forms.
 You can include a message to select only one option, but the user might not read this.

-Plan for how you will use the information if the user selects more that one option.
+Plan for how you will use the information if the user selects more than one option.

 Don’t disable inputs as it can confuse the user.
 Only include a question if it is relevant to the user.

 Avoid using select (menu items) and range sliders

 Select boxes and range sliders can be very hard for some people to use.
 This includes people who experience essential tremor or difficulties with hand control.